-Do I Need a Mediation Lawyer for my Mediation Session?
+Do I Need a Lawyer for My Mediation Session?

-Typically, most mediation situations do not require the parties to obtain their own legal counsel.
-However, there are certain situations, when it is a good idea to seek a mediation lawyer to advise you regarding mediation.
+Most mediation situations don't require the parties to obtain their own legal counsel.
+There are some situations when it is a good idea to seek a mediation lawyer to advise you regarding mediation.
 A mediation lawyer is an attorney who understands your legal issue and is familiar with the mediation process.

 If you do decide to use a lawyer for your mediation process, consider the following:

 - Find an attorney who supports mediation.
-Many lawyers prefer to act as zealous advocates for their clients, as this is how they are trained.
+Many lawyers prefer to act as zealous advocates for their clients because this is how they were trained.
 This can be detrimental to a mediation process that seeks to find a middle-ground agreement.
-Look for a mediation lawyer who can advise you on your legal issue and is familiar with mediation.
+Look for a mediation lawyer who can advise you on your legal issue and is familiar with how mediation works.

-- Make it clear to your lawyer that you want her to understand and support mediation.
-She should be open to negotiation and compromise in reaching settlements and not focused on how a judge or jury may rule.
+- Make it clear to your lawyer that you want them to understand and support mediation.
+Your lawyer should be open to negotiation and compromise in reaching settlements and not focused on how a judge or jury may rule.

 - Ask that your mediation lawyer be available to review all written agreements created during mediation before you sign them.

-- Find out if the lawyer has ever had clients in mediation before.
+- Find out if the lawyer you're contemplating retaining has ever had clients in mediation before.

-- Pay close attention to the way in which the lawyer speaks about prior mediation experiences to get a feel for whether she supports and respects the process or not.
+- Pay close attention to the way a lawyer speaks about prior mediation experiences to get a feel for whether they support and respect the process.

-- Find out if the lawyer has been trained in mediation.
-If the lawyer has received training on how to be a mediator or on how to represent clients in mediation, then that lawyer is probably supportive of mediation.
-Of the two types of training, a lawyer who has received specialized training on how to represent clients through mediation is probably better equipped to represent you through your mediation.
+- Find out if the lawyer you're considering has been trained in mediation.
+If the lawyer has received mediation training, that lawyer is probably supportive of mediation.
+Of the two types of training, a lawyer who has received specialized training on how to represent clients through mediation is perhaps better equipped to represent you through your mediation.

-- Be sure you understand the mediation lawyer's fees BEFORE you decide to hire the lawyer.
-Don't expect to receive a discounted mediation rate, as most lawyers still charge their usual hourly rate.
+- Be sure you understand the mediation lawyer's fees before you decide to hire them.
+Don't expect to receive a discounted mediation rate.
+Most lawyers charge their usual hourly rate.
 Mediation is generally a more cost-effective approach to resolving a dispute than going to trial.

-- Be clear in the beginning about what role your lawyer will take and what expectations your lawyer has of you.
+- Be clear about what role your lawyer will take and what expectations your lawyer has of you.

 - Talk to people you know who have used lawyers in situations similar to your own.

-- Do not merely rely on advertisements and directories.
+- Avoid relying only on advertisements and directories.

-- Find out specifics on how the clients felt when working with certain lawyers.
+- Find out specifics about how clients felt when working with certain lawyers.

 - Find out what awards, recognitions, and community organizations your potential lawyer may have listed on their website or resume.
 This can say a lot about a lawyer.